 Places to Stay in Jerome, AZ

-There are only two hotels in Jerome itself: the Mile High Inn and the Conner Hotel.
-Both are located in magnificent historic buildings and, like many places in town, both are thought to be haunted.
+There are only a few hotels in Jerome itself, and the Connor Hotel and Jerome Grand Hotel are three of the most popular options.
+Both are located in magnificent historic buildings and, of course, both are thought to be haunted.
 There are plenty of other hotels near Jerome as well, mainly down the road in Cottonwood.

 Jerome makes a great offbeat alternative to the expensive galleries and cafés in Sedona, and it offers a healthy dose of culture and history.
 If you’re looking for a true ghost town in Arizona, this isn’t it – it’s far from abandoned at this point.